edwbaker/edwbaker.github.io/notes/bioacoustics-history-nhm.md

 {% include figure.html img="/imgs/bioacoustics_history_nhm/duke_of_burgandy.PNG"
   description="Recordings credit for NHM collections from the Duke of Burgandy." caption="Recordings credit for NHM collections from the Duke of Burgandy." %}

+- [Entomological Acoustics (European Gryllotalpidae)](/notes/bioacoustics-history-nhm-strickland-vinyl) - a vinyl record of the sounds of European mole crickets, produced by Peter Strickland in 2003.